 How to Make Hawaiian Rolls

 Bread is difficult.
-You need to experiment and fail to learn how different flours work, the feel of the dough for the correct hydration, even baking, and the correct temperatures to get the desired result.
+You need to experiment and fail to learn how different flours work, how correctly hydrated dough feels, and how to find the correct temperatures to get the desired result.

-But for two years I have been practicing and I have become pretty good at it.
-And for this article, where Hawaiian rolls are being baked, it took a lot of practice.
+For two years, I have been practicing and have become pretty good at it.
+Hawaiian rolls are one of the breads I worked on that took some effort to perfect.
 These rolls aren't your standard recipe and can be quite finicky.
 The first batches that I made came out flat and dense, with almost no rise.
 And it wasn't until this last try that I actually came to some conclusions that fixed the problems I was having and created a fluffy and delicious roll.

 As we get into it, I will tell you what I discovered I was doing wrong, how I fixed it during my baking process, and how I will fix it going forward in the future.